DLASTHR: Origins

+Subsequently, at approximately 2:10 AM the following morning, while off duty, Carty was present at the Cambridge Tavern in Fairfield.
+While walking in the carpark, Constable Carty was ambushed by a group of offenders, including individuals he had previously encountered during his earlier patrol.

+During the assault, he sustained fatal stab wounds.
+The Assyrian Kings were implicated in the murder of off-duty police officer Carty.
+Five individuals were charged in connection with the murder.
+Thamier Sako and Edward Esho served sentences of less than five and six years with the primary offender Dawood Odishu receiving a 30-year sentence.
+Odishu, also known as Gilbert Adam, died in prison in April 2024, a day before the 27th anniversary of David Carty’s murder.

+After Carty's murder, the Assyrian kings fell apart.
+However, in the early 2000s, individuals like Raymon Youmaran and Linard Shamouil resurrected it under the new banner, DLASTHR.

 Sefton Playhouse shooting

-The Assyrian Kings fell apart after Carty's murder, but it was revived by Raphael Joseph and Raymon Youmaran and a number of like-minded criminals in 2000s as DLASTHR.

-In December 2002 Dimitri Debaz was shot and killed at a strip club in the suburb of Sefton.
-Raymon Youmaran became the primary suspect for police and disappeared soon after, as well as another suspect Raphael Joseph who went by the nickname of "Hasoni".
-The NSW Police submission described how Joseph, Youmaran and three other men arrived at the Sefton Hotel where Debaz was celebrating his brother Aleck's birthday with about 15 to 20 friends.
+In December 2002, Dimitri Debaz was fatally shot at a strip club in Sefton.
+Raymon Youmaran quickly became the primary suspect, leading to his disappearance along with another suspect, Raphael Joseph, also known as "Hasoni."

-Within a matter of seconds after entering the hotel a fight between Joseph his co-offenders Dimitri and Aleck Debaz had erupted.

-Police alleged that the pub's CCTV footage showed Joseph and three accomplices running to their car with Joseph and Youmaran each grabbing a 9mm handgun before fatally shooting Debaz who was standing near the hotel's door.
-Three shots were fired execution style into the victim's back before the gunmen fled.
+According to the NSW Police submission, Joseph, Youmaran, and three other men arrived at the Sefton Hotel, where Debaz was celebrating his brother Aleck's birthday with a group of friends.
+Within moments of entering the hotel, a fight broke out between Joseph, his accomplices, and Dimitri and Aleck Debaz.
+Police reports indicated that CCTV footage showed Joseph and three accomplices running to their car, where Joseph and Youmaran each retrieved a 9mm handgun before fatally shooting Debaz, who was standing near the hotel's entrance.
+Three shots were fired into the victim's back in an execution-style manner before the gunmen fled the scene.

-Sandro Mirad, the driver of Youmaran and Joseph's get-away car was charged and pleaded guilty to being an accessory after the fact to Debaz's murder.
-Mirad received a two and a half-year sentence with one and a half-year non-custodial sentence.
+Sandro Mirad, the driver of Youmaran and Joseph's getaway car, was charged and pleaded guilty to being an accessory after the fact to Debaz's murder.
+Mirad received a two-and-a-half-year sentence, with one-and-a-half years to be served non-custodially.

-Youmaran was wanted by police as he went on hiding.
-There were a number of retaliation attempts on people associated with Youmaran over a period of several years.
-While in hiding, Youmaran was involved in drug distribution in South Western suburbs of Sydney, and soon became New South Wales 'most wanted man'.
+As Youmaran evaded authorities and went into hiding, numerous retaliation attempts targeted individuals associated with him over several years.
+While in hiding, Youmaran engaged in drug distribution in the southwestern suburbs of Sydney, eventually becoming New South Wales' most wanted man.